canonical/snapd/docs/interfaces.md

 ### cups-control

-Can access cups control socket.
-This is restricted because it provides privileged access to configure printing.
+Can access cups control socket which gives privileged access to configure printing.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit (classic)

 ### firewall-control

-Can configure firewall.
-This is restricted because it gives privileged access to networking and should only be used with trusted apps.
+Can configure network firewalling giving privileged access to networking.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit

 ### locale-control

-Can manage locales directly separate from 'config core'.
+Can manage locales directly separate from ``config core``.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit